-Abstract Questions are usually boring & often misinterpreted.
+Abstract Questions are often misinterpreted and usually boring.
 Pretty please, with sugar on it—

 - Spend time on your question.
-Tell us whether you're a 3rd grader or post‐doc, hobbyist or pro, working on a watch dial or a Winnebago, whether you're doing one for yourself or millions in your factory.
-Is it a new process not successful yet, or something you've done for years that suddenly went south.
-If a question is vague, and can't be answered without lots of "ifs, ands, & buts", most responders won't even start.
+Tell us whether you're a 3rd grader or post‐doc, hobbyist or pro, working on a watch dial or a Winnebago, doing one for yourself or millions in a factory, a new process not yet successful, or something you've done for years that suddenly went south.
+When potential helpers can't even start without a long list of "ifs, ands, & buts", most won't.

-- Not "What will happen if?", but what situation are you actually experiencing?
+- Not "What happens if?", but what are you actually experiencing?

 - Tell us something we don't know!
-Say "my formula of so & so gives such‐&‐such a problem", not "Give me the best formula".
+Say "my formula of so & so gives such‐&‐such a problem", not "I want the best formula".

 - Interesting questions get answered!
-Say "I have a brass trunk from an ancestor's Mayflower voyage …", not "How can I clean brass?".
-Say "I need 20 lugs nuts from my '55' Chevy Belair convertible show car chrome plated", not "What shop does chrome plating?".
+Say "I have a brass trunk from an ancestor's sea voyage …", not "How do I clean brass?".
+Say "I need the lugs nuts from my '55 Belair show car chrome plated", not "What shop does chrome?".

-- A pic of yourself personalizes things, encouraging responses.
+- A pic of yourself encourages responses by personalizing things.

 - Hurried postings are set aside for editing — and sometimes get buried under new mail.

 - Anonymity is incompatible with camaraderie!
 Ever since its founding in 1989, a basic aim of this forum has been to be *a place of camaraderie* for those with an interest in metal finishing.